Auscitte/auscitte.github.io/_posts/2022-01-22-Cvxpy-Minimax-Fit.md

 Attained objective value is 0.023317278116957378
 {% endhighlight %}

 Well, bisection finds a solution to the accuracy requested in a reasonable amount of time while taking a modest number of steps.
-The issue with this method is numerical instability.
+The issue with this method is _numerical instability_.
 For starters, it is sensitive to the initial value of the parameter $$s$$; for example, even though the optimal value ends up being significantly less than 0.1, setting $$u$$ to 0.1 results in an exception.

 Likewise, an attempt to solve the same program, but with a higher accuracy, leads to the same unfortunate outcome.
 Of course, one can tackle the issue by adjusting solver's parameters, for example, like this: